Indoor Air Quality (IAQ) – Charlotte, NC’s IAQ Specialists

 Another option is a whole-home air purification system, which is a device that is installed directly into the supply plenum of your existing air conditioning or heating system air ducts.
 It works by charging particles of dust and pollen as they pass through the duct, then captures them on an oppositely charged collector plate.
 This greatly reduces airborne and surface contaminants.

-A whole-home air purification system, such as the REME HALO® or the HALO-LED™ whole home in-duct air purifier can purify every cubic inch of air that your central air conditioning system reaches.
+A whole-home air purification system, such as the HALO-LED™ whole home in-duct air purifier can purify every cubic inch of air that your central air conditioning system reaches.
 And it’s effective against all three categories of indoor air pollutants: Particulates, Microbial and Gases It has been thoroughly tested on airborne and surface bacteria & viruses, such as MRSA, e-coli, and Norwalk, to name a few.
-Both the REME HALO® and the HALO-LED™ are mercury free and zero ozone compliant.
+And the HALO-LED™ is mercury free and zero ozone compliant.

 In the last several years, a growing body of scientific evidence has indicated that the air within homes and other buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities.
 Other research indicates that people spend approximately 90 percent of their time indoors.
 Thus, for many people, the risks to health may be greater due to exposure to air pollution indoors than outdoors.
 In addition, people who may be exposed to indoor air pollutants for the longest periods of time are often those most susceptible to the effects of indoor air pollution.
 Such groups include the young, the elderly, and the chronically ill, especially those suffering from respiratory or cardiovascular disease.
 Poor indoor air quality can cause or contribute to the development of chronic respiratory diseases such as asthma and hypersensitivity pneumonitis.
 In addition, it can cause headaches, dry eyes, nasal congestion, nausea and fatigue.
 People who already have respiratory diseases are at greater risk.